TakudzwaMakoni/BlackOS/README.md

-BlackOS is currently comprised of the Trinkets shell and the DisplayKernel library detailed below, but there are other ideas that i want to entertain (so if you would like to collaborate, let me know please).
-That aside, there are many features and fixes to be added to both (so if you would like to collaborate: please, let me know).
+BlackOS is currently comprised of the Trinkets shell and the DisplayKernel library detailed below, there are other projects that i want to entertain in the future which i hope to add to ODH.
+That aside, there are many features and fixes to be added the existing projects (so if you would like to collaborate: please, let me know).

 Every once in a while i get an idea i want to try in some language.
 I had started calling them silly things like "Operation Dark Horse", which is really just the name handle for "cool stuff you can do in the terminal with C++".
 Operation Dark Horse is the successor to Operation FreedomFighter (OFF), the name handle for "cool stuff you can do in the terminal with python".
 Originally i would just call projects freedomfighter and dark horse, though i started prepending "operation" to them, it will surely motivate me to actually try the ideas i come up with instead of never getting around to it (Now i use the code to distract myself from other important things), as well as it being my continued contribution to the ongoing commitment to lighten up.
 ![](media/TrLogo.png)